Heavy heart? Feeling sad? Try these 8 simple tips to lighten your heartache.

 2. Step up your self-care.

 The first person you neglect when you feel overwhelmed, or have a heavy heart, is yourself.
 Not eating well, or sleeping enough, or taking enough mind/body/spirit care of yourself only serves to add to feeling heart-heavy.
 Lighten up with intentional self-care.
-It doesn’t have to be expensive or extravagant – even something as simple as going to bed early once or twice a week can help lift your mood and make you a little more able to cope.
+It doesn’t have to be expensive or extravagant – even something as simple as a hot bath, soothing music, journaling, or going to bed early once or twice a week can help lift your mood and make you a little more able to cope.
+Reach out to a close friend, talking to a supportive person in your life can do wonders to release the pain of sadness.
+Consider taking self-care a step further – show yourself some tender loving with an energy healing session, acupuncture appointment, a massage, or maybe an at-home pedicure.
+Anything to lovingly restore your hope and well-being can work to lift your heavy heart.

 3. Be kind.